 - The Waste Batteries and Accumulators Regulations of April 2009 require only 'large' producers (POM > 1 tonne) to finance waste battery management, and only retailers selling more than 32 kilos of batteries annually are required to take back waste batteries.
-Producers comply through approved Battery Compliance Schemes (BCS) which must achieve collection targets increasing by 5% points annually from 25% in 2012 to 45% in 2016.
-BCS are free to choose how they collect batteries but must 'co-operate' to ensure that waste batteries are picked up from local authorities and obligated retailers.
-About 450 'large' producers currently comply through the five approved schemes: BatteryBack, Valpak, Budget Pack, ERP UK and Repic eBatt. - In 2012, the third 'compliance period', the battery collection rate reached 27%.
+Producers comply through approved compliance organisations ('Battery Compliance Schemes'- BCS) which must achieve collection targets increasing by 5% annually from 25% in 2012 to 45% in 2016.
+BCS' are free to choose how they collect batteries but must 'co-operate' to ensure that waste batteries are picked up from local authorities and obligated retailers.
+About 450 'large' producers currently comply through the five approved organisations: BatteryBack, Valpak, Budget Pack, ERP UK and Repic eBatt. - In 2012, the third 'compliance period', the battery collection rate reached 27%.
 However, the rate is disputed as portable lead acid batteries contributed a disproportionate amount to collection.
-Removing lead batteries from the calculation shows a collection rate for all other battery chemistries of 5-6%. - The easy availability of lead-acid batteries prevents the systems from implementing awareness creation and collection programmes as it makes them uneconomical.
-Collection of non-lead portable batteries could be increased by clearer definitions, stricter enforcement or increasing market transparency to enable producers to make an informed choice when selecting a system.
-Alternatively, the issue could be addressed by restricting the right of each system to choose how it collects batteries, namely by mandatory participation of systems in a central coordination or measureable requirements regarding awareness creation and collection point density.
+Removing lead batteries from the calculation shows a collection rate for all other battery chemistries of 5-6% in 2012 and 2013.
+However, in the first half of 2014 the collection rate for non-lead batteries increased to 19%.
+Assuming a 100% collection rate for portable lead acid batteries results in an overall collection rate on a current year basis of 13% in 2012, 11% in 2013 and 19% in the first half of 2014. - The ample availability of lead-acid batteries prevents the organisations from implementing awareness creation and collection programmes as it makes them uneconomical.
+Collection of non-lead portable batteries could be increased by clearer definitions, stricter enforcement or increasing market transparency to enable producers to make an informed choice when selecting a organisation.
+Alternatively, the issue could be addressed by restricting the right of each organisation to choose how it collects batteries, namely by mandatory participation of organisations in a central coordination or measureable requirements regarding awareness creation and collection point density.

 The Batteries and Accumulators Regulations S.I.
-2164/2008 transposed the placing on the market provisions (hazardous substance restrictions, removability of batteries from WEEE and labelling) of Batteries Directive 2006/66/EC.
+2164/2008 transposed the placing on the market provisions (hazardous substance restrictions, removability of batteries from WEEE, and labelling) of Batteries Directive 2006/66/EC.
+In August 2014, a consultation paper on the 2015 amendment of the Regulations (transposing Directive 2013/56/EU) points out that due to shorter lifetimes of Ni-Cd substitutes, their economic lifetime cost to consumers are likely to be higher by 10%-20%.

 The Waste Batteries and Accumulators Regulations of April 2009 (S.I.
 890/2009) introduced the producer responsibility provisions.
 The first compliance period (of one year) began on 1 January 2010.
 Prior to these regulations, producers were not responsible for the management of waste batteries.